ethan92429/ethan92429.github.io/_posts/2016-3-15-phonegap-v-appcelerator.md

 * Debug on your browser - because PhoneGap apps are written in HTML/CSS/JSS, you can test and debug right in your browser

 ## Weaknesses
 The main weakness is that PhoneGaps success at delivering a native-like experience depends on the power of the OS's web-rendering engine.
-WebView in Android definitely comes with its challenges challenges.[^webView_challenges]
+WebView in Android definitely comes with its challenges.[^webView_challenges]

 # Appcelerator
 Appcelerator takes JavaScript source code and uses the v8 engine to call native UI elements/ other features at runtime.
 The developer only writes code in JS and can create views in Alloy, Appcelerator's MVC framework.